Ali-Abbas908/Ali-Abbas908/README.md

 -->

-## [Your Name]
+## Ali Abbas
 ![Header](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)

 ## Hi there 👋

-I'm a <b>[your department/year]</b> student at Lords Institute of Engineering & Technology.
+I'm a <b>1st year CSE-B</b> student at Lords Institute of Engineering & Technology.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [project or internship].
 - 🌱 I’m currently learning [specific technology or skill].
 - 🤔 I’m looking for help with [specific problem or challenge].
 - 💬 Ask me about [anything related to your interests or skills].
-- 📫 How to reach me: [your email or other contact information].
+- 📫 How to reach me: [aliabbas908787@gmail.com].
-- 😄 Pronouns: [your pronouns, e.g., he/him, she/her].
+- 😄 Pronouns: [he/him].
 - ⚡ Fun fact: [interesting fact about yourself].

 ### Languages and Tools: